Militariarg.com

 Picture

 Vidal Tempo G-1200.
 The tempo series off-road T-1200 (1935) and G-1200 (1936-43) were recognized vehicles of German fabrication.
 They were also known as Vidal & Sohn Tempo-Werke GmbH manufactured in Hamburg.
 The company was founded by Oscar Vidal.
 We found this photo and info on Wikipedia.
 The 3 crowns on the tag appear to indicate that this auto is Swedish.
+The car is a German Vidal Tempo G 1200 4x4 four-wheels steering, 2cyl engines, 6-volt car battery.

 Much like other commercial prototypes at the end of the 1930s, like the Wanderer W23S militarized as an Kfz11, the Vidal Tempo has a military body but many similarities to the Wanderer, Kfz11/12.
 The general characteristics were 6 cylinders, flat floor, backseat, trunk, and canvas roof.
 The beginning of standardization?